 Splitting FMCSA’s Investigative and Adjudicatory Responsibilities

 FMCSA’s safety enforcers are currently the only authorities that arbitrate proposed safety ratings.
-Carriers do not have any assurance that its appeals would receive due process evaluation by a judge on administrative law.
+Carriers do not have any assurance that their appeals would receive due process evaluation by a judge on administrative law.

 Moving FMCSA’s Adjudicatory and Admin Functions to Surface Transportation Board